Project

 Unless this particular stylesheet can take advantage of the 3.0 capability to compile modules independently, it does look like a case where none of the techniques for amortizing compile cost over multiple executions is going to make much difference, and neither is the strategy of eliminating compile cost for code that isn't executed at all.
 So it would be good to see if the compile cost is simply a consequence of the size of the stylesheet, or if there's some pathological characteristic of the code that causes compilation to be unusually slow.
 We have some internal mechanisms to instrument compile-time behaviour that could yield insights.

-RE: How to improve stylesheet loading - Added by Michael Kay about 7 years ago
+RE: How to improve stylesheet loading - Added by Michael Kay over 7 years ago

 This thread continued by email after sample code was supplied offline.
 Here's a summary of the follow-up conversation: